roman-milk/roman-milk.github.io/human-android.md

  In the guest room she undressed and wrapped a towel around her body.
 She was getting used to being undressed in a near stranger's home.
 It was good of him to put up with her, considering he had Agatha to look after.
 They hadn't been in contact for a long time yet he hadn't hesitated when she asked to visit for a few days.

  Anne arranged herself on the leather table, nestling her face into the hole, almost ready to fall asleep.
 She heard him come in and light candles around the room, then the lights went out.
 She wondered what she was doing there, lying naked, waiting for Uncle John to touch her.
 She had always hated being touched.
 Had all those recent experiences left her so untroubled over being naked and stroked?
-Report_Story #2